-Total Number of Reports Between October 1, 2013 and July 31, 2014, the period for which data is currently available, hospital staff made 1,224 reports of substance-exposed newborns to LDSSs across the State.
-There were 12 sets of twins, so the number of newborns is 1,236.
+Total Number of Reports

+Between July 1, 2014 and June 30, 2015 (note: the first year report covered the dates 10/1/13-7/31/14) hospital staff made 1,729 reports of substance-exposed newborns to LDSSs across the State.
+The reports contained information on one set of triplets, 35 sets of twins, so the total number of newborns is 1,776.
 Because Maryland law does not define prenatal substance use as child maltreatment, hospital reports of substance-exposed newborns are categorized as non-Child Protective Services (non-CPS).
-After the birth of an infant, however, there may be actions or behaviors of the mother that rise to the legal definition Substance-Exposed Newborn Reporting in Maryland - Preliminary Report - October 2014 of child maltreatment, in which case the hospital report may be accepted for either a CPS-Investigative Response (CPS-IR) or a CPS-Alternative Response (CPS-AR).
+After the birth of an infant, however, there may be actions or behaviors of the mother that rise to the legal definition of child maltreatment, in which case the hospital report may be accepted for either a CPS-Investigative Response (CPS-IR) or a CPS-Alternative Response (CPS-AR).
 Alternative Response is a new approach for managing certain low risk reports of child abuse and neglect that allows workers to tailor their approach to best serve families.
 Under Alternative Response, low risk cases are handled through an alternate process that works collaboratively with families through the provision of services, but does not result in a formal finding.

 The LDSS is also able to screen out a report if the report does not meet the requirements set forth in Family Law Article § 5-704.2 (i.e., neither mother nor newborn has a positive toxicology test at delivery/birth).
 Table 1 below shows the number of reports by type.

-Number of Assessments Conducted in Response to Reports and Outcomes In response to a report of a substance-exposed newborn, staff from the LDSS conduct the Safety Assessment for Every Child (SAFE-C) that is used in supporting two critical decisions: - 1.
-Whether a child is safe, conditionally safe, or unsafe; and - 2.
+Number of Assessments Conducted in Response to Reports and Outcomes

+In response to a report of a substance-exposed newborn, staff from the LDSS conduct the Safety Assessment for Every Child (SAFE-C) that is used in supporting two critical decisions:

+- 1. Whether a child is safe, conditionally safe, or unsafe; and - 2.
 Whether or not placement is required.

 The assessment is completed at the initial contact and at various points in the case; therefore, the total number of assessments is higher than the total number of reports.
-A total of 1,734 SAFE-C assessments were completed over the life of the cases with the following outcomes: - In 1,245 instances, the assessment rendered a "safe" finding; - In 400 instances, the assessment rendered a "conditionally safe" (safe if family accepts services) finding; and - In 89 instances, the assessment rendered an "unsafe" finding.
+A total of 4,151 SAFE-C assessments were completed over the life of the cases with the following outcomes:

+• In 2,801 instances, the assessment rendered a "safe" finding;

+- In 1,170 instances, the assessment rendered a "conditionally safe" finding (family signs an agreement to accept and participate in services, if the plan is successful the next assessment will be "safe"); and - In 180 instances, the assessment rendered an "unsafe" finding.